marina-a-sh/github-slideshow/_posts/0000-01-02-marina-a-sh.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
-Use the left arrow to go back!
+> “The best way to predict the future is to invent it.” – Alan Kay Use the left arrow to go back! ✔️